JoshuaCWebDeveloper/jcscript/README.md

 ###JCFluxStore

-Aa basic [Flux](https://facebook.github.io/flux/) store modeled by a JCObject with built-in actions and dispatcher.
+A basic [Flux](https://facebook.github.io/flux/) store modeled by a JCObject with built-in actions and dispatcher.

 #####constructor ([data, defaults, Dispatch, Actions, AC])
 - data (obj) A collection of properties and values to populate the store with